Welcome to the Irish World Heritage Centre. Céad míle fáilte.

 Visitors to the Irish World Heritage Centre

-The Irish World Heritage Centre has welcomed many politicians and heads of state, including Taoisigh John Bruton, Albert Reynolds and Bertie Aherne.
+The Irish World Heritage Centre has welcomed many politicians and heads of state, including Taoisigh John Bruton, Albert Reynolds and Bertie Aherne, and the current Taoiseach Enda Kenny.
 Both Tony Blair and Gordon Brown visited during their time as prime minister.

 The centre has also received Presidents Mary Robinson, Mary McAleese and the current president of Ireland, Michael D. Higgins, as a minister for arts and culture.
 In total, the centre has been visited by over 20 Irish ministers for state.